filecoin-project/lotus/documentation/en/dev/architecture-2.md

-#Lotus
+# Lotus

-Lotus is an implementation of the Filecoin Distributed Storage Network.
+Lotus is an implementation of the [Filecoin Distributed Storage Network](https://filecoin.io/).
 A Lotus node syncs blockchains that follow the Filecoin protocol, validating the blocks and state transitions.
+The specification for the Filecoin protocol can be found [here](https://filecoin-project.github.io/specs/).

 For information on how to setup and operate a Lotus node, please follow the instructions [here](https://lotu.sh/en+getting-started).